Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 USC Stats and Trends

-- USC has played six games, with three wins against the spread.

-- USC's games this season have gone over the total in three out of six opportunities (50%).
+- USC's games this season have hit the over on three of six set point totals (50%).

 - USC is 3-3 against the spread and 3-3 overall when the team scores more than 24.3 points.

-- USC is 3-3 against the spread and 3-3 overall when the team amasses over 361.3 yards.
+- In games that USC churns out more than 361.3 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Trojans have 11 giveaways this season, while the Fighting Irish have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.